 Our advice for driving in the snow: take it slow.
 Everyone understands that you might not be used to driving in the snow.
 Our road crews are pretty great about keeping on top of the salting and clearing needs, especially on our major routes.

 What to Wear:

 Pack the gloves, hats, scarves and boots, and bundle up for tons of fun.
 If you’re headed out for some winter sports, skip the cotton.
-Go with a sweat wicking materials.
+Go with sweat wicking materials.
 Wear your running pants and work out gear as your first layer.
-Think sweat-wicking.
 Be sure to pack some lip balm!

 Typically, spring arrives a bit later in the Laurel Highlands, a very unpredictable time of year for this region.
 There could still be snow in March or even early April.
 By May, it usually evens out, with warmer, sunny days and cool nights.

 It never hurts to pack that umbrella and grab a rain jacket.
 Rubber boots are probably best for those outdoor activities, too.
 We recommend lighter layers.